Academic Honesty and Student Conduct

 - The student will be given an FX grade* in the course indicating failure due to a violation of the College’s Academic Integrity Policy

-• Report filed with the Dean of the Undergraduate College or the Dean of the School of Professional and Graduate Studies
+- Report filed with the Dean of the Undergraduate College or the Dean of the School of Professional and Graduate Studies

-• Required conference with the Dean of the Undergraduate College or the Dean of the School of Professional and Graduate Studies
+- Required conference with the Dean of the Undergraduate College or the Dean of the School of Professional and Graduate Studies

 *REMOVAL OF X: During the final semester of enrollment at the college, the student may petition that the X designation be removed from the transcript.
 Undergraduates petition the Academic Review Committee which will establish conditions that the student must meet for the X to be removed.
 When the Committee is satisfied that the student has met the stipulated conditions, it will notify the Dean of the College who will see that the X is removed.
 The F will remain on the transcript.
 Removal of the X designation does not indicate that the violation did not occur but rather acknowledges that the student has come to understand the importance of academic integrity and should not carry the X designation on the transcript in perpetuity.